jvanasco/bleach_extras/README.md

 # `TagTreeFilter`, `clean_strip_content`, `cleaner_factory__strip_content`

-`clean_strip_content` is paired to `bleach.clean`, and the only intended difference is to support the concept of stripping the content of tags, and not just the tag itself.  `cleaner_factory__strip_content` is a factory function used to create configured `bleach.Cleaner` instances.
+`clean_strip_content` is paired to `bleach.clean`; the only intended difference is to support the concept of stripping the content tree of tags -- not just the tag node itself.  `cleaner_factory__strip_content` is a factory function used to create configured `bleach.Cleaner` instances.

 `bleach` has a `strip` flag that toggles the behavior of "unsafe" tags: